cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 # start nginx container, linking to uwsgi container
 # map port 80 to outside, http default port
 sudo docker --name nginx -d --link uwsgi:uwsgi -p 80:80 cloudandbigdatalab/nginx

-# you can chekck that your containers are running with
-sudo docker ps

-# if there's a problem check the logs (stdout of your container)
-sudo docker logs container_name
 ```

 ### Test Website